 Gitga’at people residing in Hartley Bay still live a homogeneous lifestyle gathering and harvesting 90% of their food from the land and marine environment.
 The Nation has been impacted by the recent developments in the area and saw the need to enforce conservation practices and effective environmental monitoring so that future Gitga’at members can continue to live from the land.
 They achieve this by implementing traditional use knowledge with scientific practices through their Gitga’at Guardian program.

 Stewarding from the Start

 Today, Gitga’at First Nation members continue to maintain close ties to their lands and waters as stewards of their territory.
-“There’s an amazing amount of knowledge about traditional management of our resources in our territory,” says Spencer Greening, a Gitga’at member who is researching and documenting local knowledge of the area as part of his Master’s thesis at the University of Northern British Columbia.
+“There’s an amazing amount of knowledge about traditional management of our resources in our territory,” says Spencer Greening, a Gitga’at member who is researched and documented local knowledge of the area as part of his Master’s thesis at the University of Northern British Columbia and who is now pursuing his PhD at Simon Fraser University.
 “The Elders in our community grew up here, speaking their language, and using a dugout canoe to go to Laxgalts’ap.
 Those Elders still have memories of how to manage the fish there, how many to catch, which ones to catch, and when to go.”

 There’s an amazing amount of knowledge about traditional management of our resources in our territory.